-Disadvantages of mechanisation
+Disadvantages of mechanized agriculture and farm mechanisation

 (a) Many of the farm- workers will be jobless.
 With the use of cs in fanping, the work that can be done by many workers be carried out by very few. farm hands.
 The others need to be retained before they can fit into new jobs.

 (b) The use of heavy machine. such as the bulldozers and- tractors islmvs ihc.soii structure.
 This ma’y result in soil erosion caused by water.